 With hair still flipped upside down, rinse the conditioner out of your hair.
 Let the water help your curls form into large clumps.
 Use your fingers to guide your hair, but let the water do most of the work!
 Optimally, you should have 6-8 large clumps.
 Those large clumps will help you get big fluffy curls once it is dry.

-While still in the shower with hair still pushed forward, gently press excess water out of your curl clumps.
+While still in the shower with hair still pushed forward, gently press the excess water out of your curl clumps.
 Your curls should still be soaking wet.
 Use a praying hands technique to apply your product(s).
-Now would be the time to apply leave-in, if you choose.
+Now would be the time to apply a leave-in conditioner or hair balm, if you choose.
 Once your product is applied, finger curl each clump for more definition.
 Next, smoosh a small amount of gel into each curl clump.

 Step 3: Time to Plop